card gamer logo

 Pokemon Scarlet & Violet: Stellar Crown (September 2024)

-The Stellar Crown set introduced Stellar Pokemon to the TCG; though these are essentially Tera Pokemon ex, they differ in that they require a mixture of Energy types for their attacks.
+The Stellar Crown set has introduced Stellar Pokémon to the TCG; though these are essentially Tera Pokémon ex, they differ in that they require a mixture of Energy types for their attacks.
 Though more complex to use, they’re pretty powerful.
-Of course, Stellar Crown also had its own Ace Spec cards, which we’ll take a look at now.
+Of course, Stellar Crown also has its own Ace Spec cards, which we’ll take a look at now.

 Deluxe Bomb (134/142)